-The IASI 0-6 km columns in Fig. 2 highlight large ozone concentrations over the eastern coast of China, covering the NCP and YRD regions north of 30° N ($5\text{-}6\times10^{17}$ molec cm-2).
-At lower latitudes, and particularly over the PRD region, ozone concentrations are lower ($3\text{-}4\times10^{17}$ molec cm-2).
-The two northerly regions are known for their high emissions of ozone precursors but over the PRD region, as seen in Fig. 1 and discussed in the Sect.
-1 (Safieddine et al., 2015), the monsoon flux increases ozone destruction due to higher humidities as well as transporting pollution northward.
-High ozone concentrations are also observed over Korea, the Sea of Japan, and in the north-eastern part of the evaluation domain which can be attributed to transport of ozone and its precursors from China, Korea and Japan (Naja and Akimoto, 2004).
+The IASI 0-6 km columns in Fig. 2 highlight large ozone concentrations $(5-6 \times 10^{17} \text{ molec cm}^{-2})$ over the eastern coast of China, covering the NCP and YRD regions north of 30° N. At lower latitudes, and particularly over the PRD region, ozone concentrations are lower (3- 4×10^{17} molec cm-2).
+The two northerly regions are known for their high emissions of ozone precursors but over the PRD region, as seen in Fig. 1 and discussed in Sect.
+1 (Safieddine et al., 2015), the monsoon flux increases ozone destruction due to higher humidities in addition to transporting pollution northward.
+High ozone concentrations are also observed over South Korea, the Sea of Japan and in the north-eastern part of the evaluation domain which can be attributed to transport of ozone and its precursors from China, South Korea and Japan (Naja and Akimoto, 2004).
 The ECLIPSE models have too much ozone over these regions compared to IASI.
-This is confirmed by further statistical analysis for this region (delimited in black in Fig. 2) provided in Table 4 with, for example, model mean NME of 24%.
+This is confirmed by further statistical analysis for this region (delimited in black in Fig. 2) provided in Table 3 with, for example, model mean NME of 24 %.
 Ozone is also overestimated further downwind over the Pacific Ocean compared to IASI in many models.
 Tropospheric ozone columns are also too high south of 30° N, even if concentrations are much lower in this region, and may indicate that simulated relative humidities are too low.
-Higher modeled ozone in East Asia is not due to a general overestimation in the stratospheric ozone flux, since models show good agreement with 0-20 km IASI ozone columns (high correlation coefficients (R > 0.93, except for WRF-Chem, 0.80), low NME (< 20%), as indicated in Table 3).
+Higher modelled ozone in east Asia is not due to a general overestimation in the stratospheric ozone flux, since models show good agreement with 0-20 km IASI ozone columns (high correlation coefficients (R > 0.93, except for WRF-Chem, 0.80), low NME (< 20 %), as indicated in Table 4).
 Other reasons for these discrepancies are discussed in Sect.
 3.6.